joshharrison626/portfolio/prototypes/README.md

+# Prototypes

-# Table layout and keyboard navigation
+## Table layout and keyboard navigation

 The purpose of this prototype was to architect a semantic HTML table layout that could support
 * toggling data cells to an editable text cell